claytonjack/personal-site/content/posts/server-rack.md

 ### Original Setup

 When I first started this hobby, I never imagined that my setup would expand to what it is now.
 Originally, I had a small, custom-made table that I used to house all of my hardware.
-Sure, it didn't look the best but it got the job done right?
-Well, not exactly.
-Any time I needed to access something for troubleshooting would end up being a huge hassle which would waste precious time.
+Sure, it didn't look the best, but it got the job done, or so I thought.
+Anytime I needed to access something for troubleshooting, it would end up being a huge hassle, wasting precious time and sometimes causing unnecessary frustration.

 {{< img src="/posts/images/server-rack/original-setup.jpg" height="400" width="600" align="center" title="Original Server Room" >}}